-Based on the analysis of fossil teeth, dated 54 million years old, due to the sudden heating of the planet, an early compact horse reportedly decreased in size by 14 percent, from 17 pounds to 14.6 pounds
+Based on the analysis of fossil teeth dated 54 million years old, due to the sudden heating of the planet, an early compact horse reportedly decreased in size by 14 percent, from 17 pounds to 14.6 pounds.

-The study suggests that with the increase in global warming, the mammals are expected to shrink more rapidly.
+The study suggests that with the increase in global warming, mammals are expected to shrink more rapidly.
 Two of the group of species discovered during the study showed prominent shrinkage.

-Professor Philip Gingerich, the co-author of the study, claimed that if the Earth continues to experience the same temperature change, the day is not far when even humans may decrease in size.
+Professor Philip Gingerich, the co-author of the study, claimed that if Earth continues to experience the same temperature change, the day is not far when even humans may decrease in size.

-Abigaill Carroll, the lead author of the study, however, believes that global warming effects won't actually have any impact on the size of the humans.
+Abigaill Carroll, the lead author of the study, however, believes that global warming effects won't actually have any impact on the size of humans.

 'We, as humans, are very good at controlling the environment around us.
-We're good at find ways or seeking shelter to cool off, whether using air conditioning when it's hot, or simply packing up and moving to a cooler place," said Carroll to MailOnline.
+We're good at finding ways or seeking shelter to cool off, whether using air conditioning when it's hot, or simply packing up and moving to a cooler place," said Carroll to MailOnline.

-According to Carroll, since humans are really good in finding places or shelters to cool themselves, as well stay under air conditioners during the summers, the dwarfism terror may have lesser effect on them when compared to animals.
+According to Carroll, since humans are really good in finding places or shelters to cool themselves, as well as stay under air conditioners during the summers, the dwarfism terror may have lesser effect on them when compared to animals.
 Why?
 As animals have supposedly lesser control over their surrounding environments.

 Factors That May Have Caused Animal Dwarfism

 Climatic changes are known to affect both plants and animals in a way which are rather impossible to fathom.

 Both the authors listed some possible reasons behind the triggering of dwarfism in animals.
 They state that lack in availability of food, due to the changing climate of the region, may have forced animals to evolve into smaller sizes.
 This change would have enabled them to consume less food.